schnaader/precomp-cpp/README.md

 Binaries
 --------
-[Binary downloads](http://schnaader.info/precomp.php#d) of Precomp 0.4.3 for both Windows and Linux.
+[Binary downloads](http://schnaader.info/precomp.php#d) of the latest official release for both Windows and Linux.

 Binaries for older version can be found at [this Google Drive folder](https://drive.google.com/open?id=0B-yOP4irObphSGtMMjJSV2tueEE).